ZaymonFC/Zaymon.dev/content/blog/Humanise-your-match-statements-with-types/index.md

 However, for more complicated examples like the one above, by clearly defining a __boundary__ around the match logic we are forcing ourselves to write all of the logic in one place.

 ### Using Active Patterns
-This same logic can be encoded into an `Active Patterns`.
+This same logic can be encoded into an `Active Pattern`.
 ```fsharp
 let (|Permitted|PermittedWithLogging|CannotDeleteAdminAsUser|NotPermitted|)
   (currentUserType, permissions, user) =